ahmad-fatayerji/alchaar-kiosk/README.md

 # Alchaar Kiosk

-A kiosk‑optimized shopping UI for a vertical 2160×3840 screen, built with Next.js App Router, React, Tailwind v4, Prisma, and Postgres.
+A kiosk‑optimized shopping UI, built with Next.js App Router, React, Tailwind v4, Prisma, and Postgres.
 Ships as a Docker app with one‑command install, automatic DB migrations, pre‑update backups, and a simple update/restore flow.

 ## Features